Richard Ho, M.D., M.S.C.I.

 Vanderbilt University Medical Center

-Dr. Ho is a pediatric fellowship-trained hematologist/oncologist whose current research focuses on the molecular mechanisms by which drug transporters contribute to overall drug disposition and interindividual response to drug therapy.
-The main focus of Dr. Ho's research centers on the identification and functional characterization of naturally occurring polymorphisms in drug transport proteins as they relate to drug disposition.
+Dr. Ho is a pediatric hematologist/oncologist and physician scientist whose research focuses on the molecular mechanisms by which drug transporters contribute to overall chemotherapy disposition and interindividual response to drug therapy in pediatric oncology.
+Drug transport proteins have important roles in regulating the absorption, distribution, and excretion of many medications as well as endogenous substances.

 Read more ....